Computing N\'eron-Tate heights of points on hyperelliptic Jacobians: Introduction

 \section{Introduction}

 The problem considered in this paper is that of computing the N\'eron-Tate (or canonical) height of a point on the Jacobian of a curve of genus greater than 2.
-For curves of genus 1 and 2 the existing methods (classical in genus 1, and due to Flynn, Smart, Cassels and others in genus 2 - see for example \cite{cassels-and-flynn} and \cite{flynn_and_smart}) make use of explicit equations for projective embeddings of Jacobians, and have proven to be very successful in practice.
+For curves of genus 1 and 2 the existing methods (classical in genus 1, and due to Flynn, Smart, Cassels and others in genus 2 \cite{cassels-and-flynn} and \cite{flynn_and_smart}) make use of explicit equations for projective embeddings of Jacobians, and have proven to be very successful in practice.
 It does not seem practical at present to give explicit equations for Jacobians of curves of genus 3 and above (see \cite{stubbsthesis} and \cite{mullerthesis} for recent attempts and an examination of the difficuties faced).
 We propose an alternative approach to computing the N\'eron-Tate height based on Arakelov theory.
 To demonstrate that our method is practical, we give numerical examples where we compute heights of points on Jacobians of hyperelliptic curves of genus $1 \leq g \leq 9$.

-The main application of these computations is at present the computation of regulators of hyperelliptic Jacobians up to rational squares; this will allow the verification up to rational squares of the conjectures of Birch and Swinnerton-Dyer.
+The main application of these computations is at present the computation of regulators of hyperelliptic Jacobians up to rational squares; this will allow the verification of the conjectures of Birch and Swinnerton-Dyer up to rational squares.
 The author has also developed an algorithm to bound the difference between the na\"ive and N\'eron-Tate heights, again using Arakelov theory \cite{holmes2010saturation}.
 Together, the algorithms allow a number of further applications such as computing a basis of the Mordell-Weil group of a hyperelliptic Jacobian, computing integral points on hyperelliptic curves (see \cite{integral_points_on_hyp}) and of course verifying the conjectures of Birch and Swinnerton-Dyer, up to the order of the Shafarevich-Tate group.